scholz-lab/PharaGlow/README.md

 ### (1) Install Anaconda
-You need to have Anaconda (https://www.anaconda.com/products/individual), Python >3.7 and Git (?) installed.
+You need to have Anaconda (https://www.anaconda.com/products/individual), Python >3.7 and Git installed.
 We recommend using Anaconda to install Python and Git.

 ### (2) Clone PharaGlow repository from Github in your local directory

+ 1/ Copy the repository link from Github in https://scholz-lab.github.io/PharaGlow/ (in Branch Master > Code > HTTPS OR SSH)

- In the terminal (Linux)/Anaconda Command Prompt (Windows), navigate to the directory where to clone Pharaglow and write the git clone command:
+ 2/ In the terminal (Linux)/Anaconda Command Prompt (Windows), navigate to the directory where to clone PharaGlow and write the git clone command:

 ```
 git clone https://github.com/scholz-lab/PharaGlow.git
 ```

-Note that you can also just download it from our Github repository (Branch Master > Code > Download ZIP)
+Note that you can also download PharaGlow from our Github repository (Branch Master > Code > Download ZIP) to have the current copy of PharaGlow

 ### (3) Create and activate the required anaconda environment
-In the terminal (Linux)/Anaconda Command Prompt (Windows), naviguate to your newly cloned Pharaglow directory and run:
+In the terminal (Linux)/Anaconda Command Prompt (Windows), naviguate to your newly cloned PharaGlow directory and run:

 ```bash